Nawoth-Th/Daisy/README.md

 *A message for Experts*
-     Always you can change the owner name id and other settings when publishing..
+     - Always you can change the owner name id and other settings when publishing..
-     The bots owner infomations present at Emilia/Modules/Lang/id.py and en.py Paste your coffeehouse api to activate your own chatbot You can remove entry Daisy logo in Main.py
+     - The bots owner infomations present at Emilia/Modules/Lang/id.py and en.py.
+     - Paste your coffeehouse api to activate your own chatbot.
+     - You can remove entry Daisy logo in Main.py.
-     Link your Credit card to Heroku for get extra amount of dynos
+     - Link your Credit card to Heroku for get extra amount of dynos.

 *I am just a learner and this is the code I used as MissDaisyRobot